<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2049049351998780&amp;ev=PageView&amp;noscript=1">

 Unlocking the Power of Intangible Data: How Leaders Can Harness Both Quantitative and Qualitative Insights to Drive Successful Strategy Execution

-In this article, we explore the insights shared during the webinar hosted last week by Inspire Software, featuring a special guest Daniel Montgomery from Agile Strategies.
+About this Article (3 Minute Read): In this article, we explore the insights shared during a webinar hosted by Inspire Software, featuring a special guest Daniel Montgomery from Agile Strategies.
 The discussions from this event serve as the primary source of information for our examination of how leaders can leverage quantitative and qualitative data to drive effective strategy execution.

-In Business leaders often rely heavily on quantitative metrics to guide strategic decisions in a data-driven world.
+Business leaders often rely heavily on quantitative metrics to guide strategic decisions in a data-driven world.
 However, the bottom line isn’t the only source of insights for executing strategy—those insights often lie within the organization’s intangible assets: people, relationships, and culture.
-To successfully set and execute business strategy, leaders must embrace technology to collect, track, and analyze qualitative and quantitative data.
+To successfully set and execute business strategy, leaders need to carefully consider the types of technology available to create, collect, track, and analyze both qualitative and quantitative data.

-To thrive in the 21st-century economy, leaders must embrace warm data—trust, motivation, and human dynamics—alongside quantifiable metrics like revenue and profit.
-Integrating both types provides more meaningful insights into performance, driving innovation and growth.
-Businesses that ignore these intangible assets risk missing essential long-term drivers of success.
+To thrive in the 21st-century economy, leaders may want to consider cultivating and analyzing “warm” data—trust, motivation, engagement, conversations, feedback, and recognition—alongside “cold” quantifiable metrics like revenue, cost savings, and profit.
+Integrating a balance of data types provides more meaningful insights, driving innovation and strategic growth.

-Stories, interpersonal dynamics, trust, and motivation embedded within teams and individuals pursuing aligned goals.
+Stories and conversational narratives that highlight interpersonal dynamics like trust, engagement, and motivation that naturally flow form within teams and individuals pursuing aligned goals.

 Why Balanced Measurement Matters